nyamwaya/6Dgrees/README.md

 ## Steps to get the app working

-[x] Step 1.
+ [ x ] Step 1.
 On android end, create auth and validate it Step 2.
 Integrate instagram api
 Step 3.
 Integrate the internal API
 Step 4. pick a database provider and host it on a free cloud